 Porphyria.
 Also with Codeine: children <12yrs.
 Post-op management in children <18yrs following tonsillectomy and/or adenoidectomy.
 Significant respiratory depression.
 Acute or severe bronchial asthma in an unmonitored setting or in the absence of resuscitative equipment.
 Known or suspected GI obstruction, including paralytic ileus.
 During or within 14 days of MAOIs.

 Addiction, abuse, and misuse.
+Risk evaluation and mitigation strategy (REMS).
 Life-threatening respiratory depression.
+Accidental ingestion.
 Risks from concomitant benzodiazepines or other CNS depressants.
-Accidental ingestion.
+Ultra-rapid metabolism of codeine and other risk factors for life-threatening respiratory depression in children.
 Neonatal opioid withdrawal syndrome.
-Death related to ultra-rapid metabolism of codeine to morphine.
 Interactions with drugs affecting CYP450 isoenzymes.
 Hepatotoxicity.